Comic Book / Gear

 short-lived Nicktoon called Catscratch

 in 2005.
-The only remnant of the original comic was the three main cats, Gordon, Waffle and Mr. Black (whose name was changed to Mr. Blik for political correctness) as the focus, although it was originally planned just to be a more Nickelodeon-audience-friendly adaptation of the comic
+The only remnant of the original comic was the three main cats, Gordon, Waffle and Mr. Black (whose name was changed to Mr. Blik) as the focus, although it was originally planned just to be a more Nickelodeon-audience-friendly adaptation of the comic

 .
 Though some people remember Catscratch, the source material is practically unknown outside TenNapel fans, and thus Gear Needs More Love